 My work is grounded in a feminine, feminist material poetics— a way of sensing, naming, and reshaping the body not as something to be optimized or managed, but as a living, relational terrain through which meaning, insight, and transformation emerge.
 I hold space for bodies not as objects, but as liminal sites of knowing — containers where breath, structure, sensation, and story converge.

-This is a practice of embodied refusal: a slow and attentive decathecting from the capitalist, individualist logics that tell us to fix ourselves, to master our discomfort, to become better.
+For me, Joy Yoga is a project of embodied refusal: a slow and attentive decathecting from the capitalist, individualist logics that tell us to fix ourselves, to master our discomfort, to become better.
 Instead, I invite what Donna Haraway calls staying with the trouble— remaining in complexity, cultivating inner volume, and becoming with the body rather than attempting to dominate or transcend it.

-Influenced by the phenomenological depth of Elizabeth Behnke and the pattern-based intelligence of Katonah Yoga, I understand postural practice as a dialogue between psyche and soma, between myth and fascia, between angles and internal space.
-When form and function meet, the body becomes not only more stable, but more spacious, more relational, more available to life.
+Influenced by the phenomenological depth of Elizabeth Behnke and the pattern-based intelligence of Katonah Yoga, I understand postural practice as a dialogue between psyche and soma, between narrative and fascia, between angles and internal space.
+When form and flow work together, the body becomes not only more stable, but more spacious, more relational, more available to life.

 Katie Cooley PhD, NBC-HWC, ACC, E-RYT 500